FortechRomania/js-team-showcase/we-train/junior-development-program/full-stack/reactjs.md

 ### Redux
 At this step we are separating our application state and the business logic from our React components.

-Understand the pattern behind redux with [this tutorial](https://egghead.io/lessons/javascript-redux-the-single-immutable-state-tree)
+Understand the pattern behind redux with [this tutorial](https://egghead.io/lessons/javascript-redux-the-single-immutable-state-tree).

 You should enhance your application by:
 * Adding redux to keep the application state
-* Adding a Watchlist functionality with its own page
+* Adding a watchlist functionality with its own page

 Additionally, you should read more about [redux middlewares](http://redux.js.org/docs/advanced/Middleware.html), one of the best ways of enhancing redux and specifically about [redux-thunk](https://github.com/gaearon/redux-thunk).